sunpy/sunpy/doc/source/guide/plotting.rst

 To be consistent with matplotlib, SunPy has developed a standard plotting policy which supports both simple and advanced matplotlib usage.

-5. show()
+5. peek()
 ---------

-For quick and easy access to a plots all sunpy base objects (e.g. map, spectra, lightcurve) define their own show() command.
+For quick and easy access to a plot all sunpy base objects (e.g. map, spectra, lightcurve) define their own peek() command.
 For example you can do the following ::

     import sunpy
     map = sunpy.make_map(sunpy.EIT_195_IMAGE)
-    map.show()
+    map.peek(draw_limb=True)

 This creates a plot window with all axes defined, a plot title, and the image of the map data all defined by the contents of the map.
-As this is a show() command, the plot window blocks and must be closed before doing anything else.
-This is meant as a quick way to visualize the contents of an object you've created.
+As this is command makes use of show(), the plot window blocks and must be closed before doing anything else.
+This is meant as a quick way to visualize the contents of a sunpy object you've created.

 6. plot()
 ---------